Minnesota Domestic Violence Laws

 On top of incarceration and fines, the law imposes the following conditions, restrictions, and penalties for domestic abuse.

-Firearm restrictions.
 If a defendant is convicted of domestic assault or violation of an OFP, a defendant is prohibited from possessing a firearm for three or more years.
 If the defendant used the firearm in the offense, the court must order the defendant to forfeit (give up) the firearm.
-Violating the firearm prohibition is a gross misdemeanor, which carries a penalty of up to one year in jail and a fine of $3,000.
+Violating the firearm prohibition is a gross misdemeanor, which carries a penalty of up to 364 days in jail and a fine of $3,000.
 Federal firearm restrictions will also apply.

 Getting Legal Advice and Representation